- Outdoor Recreation

 Fishing Hike– Pack your fly rod and head up to Lava Lake.
 The lake is approximately 3 miles from the trail head, but the wild rainbow trout are hungry, so pack a lunch and plan to spend a day enjoying the sunshine and fishing.

 Educational Plant Hike– Explore Porcupine Creek Trail; east off Hwy 191, about 2.7 miles south of the Visitors Center, across from the local school.
-Trail loop is 4.5 miles through mountain meadow, forest, creeks and Aspen grove offering a diverse spread of flora and fauna.
-Take along guidebook or better yet, hire naturalist guide to teach all about the Yellowstone ecosystem.
+The trail loop is 4.5 miles through mountain meadows, forests, creeks and Aspen groves, offering a diverse spread of flora and fauna.
+Take along a guidebook or better yet, hire a naturalist guide to learn all about the Yellowstone ecosystem.

 For all these adventures and more remember to take bear spray and plenty of water!